querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

   Default: (empty = no rules)

 ignoreCase
-  Ignore case in input matching?
+  Ignore case in input matching for rules?

   Default: ``true``